Rigid Body Rotors in Planar Potentials: A Novel type of Superintegrable Mechanical Systems in the Plane: Introduction

 A key role is now played by resonance conditions between the planar orbital motion and the rotor’s internal rotation.
 These resonances control the onset of additional conserved quantities and, consequently, the structure of the associated symmetry algebra.

 This work is ongoing and is meant as a gentle invitation to the community to consider this class of superintegrable systems, which, to the best of our knowledge, has not yet been addressed in the existing literature.
-For this reason, we present our results in the form of a letter.

 Here, we left open some of the main ideas to be addressed: \begin{enumerate}

 \item Construct extended systems with three degrees of freedom (two translational plus one rotational).

 \item Analyze the resonance condition between orbital motion in the plane and the internal rotation.